 The term Cape Dutch doesn't apply only to architecture.
-It is the style of furniture from the same era and area, the name of the people descended from the early Cape settlers and the language that they spoke, before it evolved into Afrikaans.
+It also refers to a style of furniture from the same era.

 The basic style was always the same though.
 The houses were built with clay or rubble cemented with lime mortar.
 The roofs were thatched and the walls were painted with whitewash, regardless of the period.

 The style is common throughout the Cape, but is particularly prevalent in the wine region - especially in Stellenbosch and Franschhoek.
 There is even a museum in Stellenbosch - the Burgerhuis Museum - where you can see the furnishings and embellishments of the different periods.

 Although there are lots of examples of Cape Dutch architecture there are a few specific buildings you should endeavour to see.
 Vergelegen, previous Cape Governor Willem Adriaan van der Stel's house, is the oldest surviving example of this colonial Cape architecture.
 The house can be found in Somerset West just outside of Cape Town.

 De Tuynhuys next to Company Gardens in Cape Town is the president's home when he is in residence in the Cape and is well worth a look.
 Secunde's House is located in the Castle of Good Hope (also in Cape Town), and is well worth a visit.

 In the centre of Cape Town is Heritage Square, which is populated with a number of Cape Dutch buildings, some of which house excellent restaurants, making them worth the visit for more reasons than one.
 The square also houses the oldest grape-bearing vine in South Africa.

 If you can't get out to the wine regions then go and explore Groot Constantia wine farm in the southern suburbs of the city.

 Travel tips & Planning info